Insulation from the Stone Age to the fashion of today

 When we dress, there will be cold bridges too.
 The most obvious ones are the gaps between the gloves and the sleeves.
 Of course, gloves and sleeves overlap.
 However, the motion permits cold, dry air to enter, i.e. the motion acts like a ventilation.

 The other main gap – at least for people living in Alaska – are the eyes.
-They cover their faces with a mask when they are outside for an extended amount of time for snow machining, dog mushing, ski-joring, skiing, ice-fishing, you name it.
+Alaskans cover their faces with a mask when they are outside for an extended amount of time for snow machining, dog mushing, ski-joring, skiing, ice-fishing, you name it, but they wear a bikini at 40 below.
 However, the eyes are exposed to the air.
-At temperatures below -20F, ice often builds on the eye brows and lashes.
-Without mask ice will also grow on any facial hair, not only beards.
+At temperatures below -20F (-28.9oC), ice often builds on the eye brows and lashes.
+Without mask ice will also grow on any facial hair, not only on beards.

-Thus, Alaskans living in the Interior, where it is the coldest and driest in Alaska, all suffer from dry skin.
+Despite there may be ice fog and the relative humidity may be high, the actual absulte humidity is low at the extremely low winter temperatures in the Interior.
+Thus, Alaskans living in the Interior, where it is the coldest in Alaska, all suffer from dry skin.
+Their finger prints mislead you to think that they do wash a lot of dishes.
 Their skin is especially dry along the wrists and, in the case of outdoor enthusiasts, around the eyes.
 At the end of the winter, some people’s skin even bleeds because it is so dry that it cracks.